1

 Description

-The ZZ Plant (Zamioculcas zamiifolia) is a tropical perennial known for its striking, waxy, dark green leaves and low-maintenance nature.
-It features upright stems with neatly arranged foliage, making it a popular choice for indoor and outdoor spaces.
+The ZZ Plant (Zamioculcas zamiifolia) is a low-maintenance, tropical perennial known for its glossy, dark green leaves and upright growth habit.
+It thrives indoors and outdoors, adding a lush, modern touch to any space.

 Suggested Uses